stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-### Images and Views
+### Images

 Vulkan creates the images for the colour attachments for us when the swapchain is instantiated.

-We first create new domain objects for a Vulkan image:
+We first create a new domain object for a Vulkan image:

 ```java
 public class Image implements NativeObject {